qgis-pan-europeo

 Ok: to calculate a new layer

-7. (FIXME) Export the new layer as a pdf or png file (right click on the layer > Export > Save as Image)
+It can be easily export as a pdf, png or other format by right click on the layer > Export > Save as [Image]

 Raster configuration